 The CIM Colloquium is a Mathematical Sciences event taking place before the annual council of the CIM Associates.
-This year the lecture will be delivered by Peter Gothen, Professor at Departamento de Matemática da Faculdade de Ciências da Universidade do Porto on the 17th of March, at 03:00 pm.
+This year the lecture will be delivered by Bruno Loff, Professor at Faculdade de Ciências da Universidade de Lisboa and a researcher at LASIGE, on the 8th of March at 02:30 pm.

 Effigy of Pedro Nunes (1502-1578), a Portuguese mathematician and cosmographer, in the Padrão dos Descobrimentos (Monument to the Discoveries), in Lisbon, Portugal.